Qilin Ye

 I am an incoming Computer Science Ph.D. student at Stanford University, starting in Fall 2026.
 I’m broadly interested in theoretical computer science, especially approximation algorithms and algorithmic game theory.

-Previously, I earned my degrees at the University of Southern California and Duke University, where I had the great fortune to work with Robin Jia (USC), Vatsal Sharan (USC), and Kamesh Munagala (Duke).
+Previously, I earned my degrees at the University of Southern California and Duke University, where I had the great fortune to be advised by Robin Jia (USC), Vatsal Sharan (USC), and Kamesh Munagala (Duke).

-I joined USC Thornton School of Music in 2020 as an undergraduate piano major advised by Lucinda Carver, but later switched tracks and instead graduated with a piano minor.
-From 2020 to 2024, I obtained a B.S. in Mathematics, a B.S. in Computer Science, and an M.S. in Applied Mathematics at USC.
+In 2020, I joined USC Thornton School of Music as an undergraduate piano major studying with Dr. Lucinda Carver, but later switched tracks (sorry Dr. Carver…).
+From 2020 to 2024, I obtained a minor in piano performance, a B.S. in Mathematics, a B.S. in Computer Science, and an M.S. in Applied Mathematics.

-From 2024 to 2026, I completed my second M.S. in Computer Science at Duke, where I wrote my thesis under the supervision of Professor Kamesh Munagala.
+I then spent two amazing years at Duke, where I completed my second M.S. in Computer Science and wrote my thesis under the supervision of Professor Kamesh Munagala.

 I can be reached at qilin.ye@stanford.edu.